Close Menu

 “To be able to work with Steve, who is a really good writer and a really great poet as well, to be able to bounce ideas off of him and to put it into the identity of the game—it’s this romantic, kind of flowy, prosaic over the top [of Soulframe].
 I guess [working on the game] opened up a side of me that I didn’t think was going to be public, if that makes sense.
 I’ve been able to share a part of me to such a wide audience that I never thought I would.”

 When it comes to asking developers this question, or any creative really, it always hits us hard.
 More importantly, it highlights the importance of understanding the people behind the video games that we love.
 Because, as Xalavier Nelson said in our 2024 interview, “people make games.
-Scott McGregor’s response was no less heartfelt, only instead of sharing a part of himself through Soulframe, he highlighted how impactful the community sharing themselves with the development team via social media and at TennoCon has meant to him.
+Scott McGregor’s response was no less heartfelt, only instead of sharing a part of himself through Soulframe, he highlighted how impactful the community sharing themselves with the development team via social media and at TennoCon has been to him.

 Soulframe promotional art from Digital Extremes